CatLabInteractive/catlab-events/readme.md

 discounted/subsidised tickets for verified organisations.
 The integration does not include synchronizing events with the uitdatabank just yet, so uitdatabank ids must be manually set in the event admin panel.

-A sale of an UiTPAS subsidised ticket follows a 3 step process:
+A sale of an UiTPAS subsidised ticket follows a few steps:
 1. Before the sale, a client is requested to enter their UiTPAS id in a text field.
-Once submitted, a call to [`uitpas/cultureevent/search`](https://documentatie.uitdatabank.be/content/uitpas_api/latest/events/uitpas-aanbod-doorzoeken.html) to fetch the applicable tariff for this specific user.
+Once submitted, a call is made to [`uitpas/cultureevent/search`](https://documentatie.uitdatabank.be/content/uitpas_api/latest/events/uitpas-aanbod-doorzoeken.html) to fetch the applicable tariff for this specific user.
 This call happens in [UiTPASVerifier](app/UitDB/UiTPASVerifier.php).
-2. Once the appropriate tariff is fetched, it is entered in the [TicketPriceCalculator](app/Tools/TicketPriceCalculator.php) where the tariff is split into ticket sale, transaction costs and VAT, depending on the settings of the event (include / exclude ticket fee from the tariff).
+Once the appropriate tariff is fetched, it is entered in the [TicketPriceCalculator](app/Tools/TicketPriceCalculator.php) where the tariff is split into ticket sale, transaction costs and VAT, depending on the settings of the event (include / exclude ticket fee from the tariff).
 3. The user then has a chance to validate their purchase.